sejalmankar1012/Customer_Churn/README.md

 - The project emphasizes proficiency in data preprocessing, feature engineering, model development, and deployment.
 - Comprehensive documentation is essential to ensure transparency and share insights gained from the project.

-For any questions or inquiries, feel free to contact [Your Name] at [Your Email Address].
+For any questions or inquiries, feel free to contact [Sejal Mankar] at [sejalmankar444@gmail.com].

 Happy coding and exploring customer churn prediction!